 Over the last few years, there has been tremendous momentum in both interest and appreciation of Nevelson's work.
-In November of 2014, a new auction record of just below $1 million was established for one of Nevelson's signature black construction sculptures.
+In May of 2021, a new auction record of $1.35 million was established for one of Nevelson's signature white construction sculptures.
 (However, this is still a bargain considering the auction records of her male colleagues such as John Chamberlain, $4.7 million, or Joseph Cornell, $7.7 million).

 Nevelson, whether working in sculpture or in two dimensions has a strict palette often using exclusively black.
 While there are works with elements in white, gold, or raw wood, Nevelson almost entirely avoids color.
 When Nevelson does use color it is used sparingly with maximum effect.

 “Aquatint IV” is a paradigm of Nevelson’s work with collage, featuring her signature layered approach in a nearly monochromatic palette.
 While shiny, reflective and textured, this print still manages to make use of Nevelson’s signature color, black, which is accentuated by metallic sheets and newsprint clips.